 And while the Authorised Push Payment (APP) code was introduced in 2019 to help scam victims get their money back, not everyone has signed up – you can see the full list below.

-Note that Monzo said it does follow the ‘spirit’ of the code but has not signed up.
+Monzo has previously said it follows the ‘spirit’ of the code but has not signed up.
 Revolut is also not signed up to the code, while TSB has a Fraud Refund Guarantee.

 - Metro Bank